lordaris/knowledge/README.md

 ## API Documentation Overview

-### A note on API endpoints

-I don't really like the RESTful approach for this project, because it doesn't make much sense to me to have an unnecessary path variable for some of the endpoints, as the ids are different for each collection.
-I'll stick with it for now as it's the standard and it may be useful in the future.
+> [!NOTE]
+> I don't really like the endpoint structure, so I'll make some changes
+> to it.

 ### Base URL